 Many Publix stores will double any manufacturer coupon up to $0.50 with no limit on the number of coupons doubled per transaction.
 This means that if given the choice of using a coupon for $0.75 off or using a coupon for $0.50 off, you definitely want to choose the smaller value coupon which will give you savings of $1.00 when it’s doubled!
 Not all stores double coupons so check with your local Publix.
 Florida stores do not double.
 If your store does not double then you would want the higher value coupon!

 Publix does not double store coupons.
-Even if you are shopping at a Publix that does double manufacturer coupons, the store coupons (Publix or competitor coupons) are only credited for the face value.
+Even if you are shopping at a Publix that does double manufacturer coupons, the store coupons (Publix or competitor coupons) are only credited for the face value and are never doubled.

 Using BOGO Coupons